 At times when things are changing and different personal challenges come up for further attention, then it’s time to go a little deeper.
 This was a time like that for Amanda.

-This also touches another point about counselling, therapy and coaching – which is that it can take time.
+This also touches a point about counselling, therapy and coaching – which is that it can take time.
 Like climbing a hill, when you are making your way through difficult terrritory, it is sometimes necessary to find a place to rest and restore inner balance.
-And when you find that place of comparative balance and peace, it’s good to stop for a breather.
+And when you find that place of comparative peace, it’s often good to stop for a breather.
 Then you can look over the landscape of where you’ve arrived, before moving on.
-Amanda had been a heavy drug and alcohol user from her early 20’s.
+Amanda was a heavy drug and alcohol user from her early 20’s.
 When she came to see me, she’d been ‘clean’ for eight years.
-She was determined to stay clean, even though she frequently experienced anxiety and depression.
+Determined to stay clean, she still experienced anxiety and depression.
 Losing touch with her teenage daughter was particularly painful.
-Her finances were precarious, as she was studying full time hoping to take control of her situation more quickly.
+Also, her finances were precarious, as she was studying full time in order to take control of her situation more quickly.

-At this stage in her life, Amanda was proud that she had moved beyond survival mode despite anxiety and depression.
+At this stage in her life, Amanda was proud that she had moved beyond survival mode in spite of her anxiety and depression.
 But common to those who’ve experienced early distress, her system was on constant high alert.
 This led to a range of physical and emotional issues which contributed to her feeling low – including panic attacks, IBS and intrusive thoughts.
-Using EFT, we focused on how tough and frustrating things were.
+Using EFT – Emotional Freedom Techniques – we focused on how tough and frustrating things were.
 Quite soon things began to shift and underlying issues surfaced.

 EFT helps to ease the problems underlying your problems …

-Although she had been ‘over-controlled’ for much of her young life, when she started to go off the rails in her teens no one close to home seemed to noticed.
+Although she had been ‘over-controlled’ as a child, when she started to go off the rails in her teens no one close to home seemed to notice.
 Because so many of her choices had been made for her, she found it difficult to know what she wanted or what felt right.
 When it came time for her to set out on her own, many of her choices were reactive and even self-harming.